nv-tlabs/Cosmos-Drive-Dreams/README.md

 ## Cosmos-Drive-Dreams SDG Pipeline
 We provide a simple walkthrough including all stages of our SDG pipeline through example data available in the assets folder; no additional data download is necessary.
-For large-scale sampling, please download the Cosmos-Drive-Dreams Synthetic Dataset.
+For large-scale sampling, please download the above Cosmos-Drive-Dreams Dataset.

 ### 0. Installation and Model Downloading
 We recommend using conda for managing your environment.
 Detailed instructions for setting up Cosmos-Drive-Dreams can be found in [INSTALL.md](INSTALL.md).